Ducati Logo

 Ducati Logo History

-The legendary Ducati motorcycles have their distinctive design, in which the logo takes center stage.
-It decorates the tank and represents the manufacturer’s name, reflecting its history in the context of different eras.
-Brand names changed frequently, and some of them were created at a time when the organization did not produce motorcycles.
+The legendary Ducati motorcycles have their own distinctive design, with the logo taking center stage.
+It adorns the tank and bears the manufacturer’s name, reflecting its history across different eras.
+The brand names have changed frequently, and some were created when the organization did not produce motorcycles.
 The current emblem is an abstract figure with an inscription.
 It symbolizes speed and movement on the track.

 What is Ducati?

-Ducati is a group of companies belonging to the Volkswagen Group.
-It includes Ducati Motor Holding, a division that manufactures high-tech motorcycles.
-It produces various models of two-wheeled transportation: touring, sports, off-road, and cruisers.
-These motorcycles are designed for both international competitions and daily use.
-They can be seen in prestigious championships, including the World Superbike and MotoGP.
+Ducati is a group of companies within the Volkswagen Group.
+It includes Ducati Motor Holding, a division that produces high-tech motorcycles.
+It produces various models of two-wheeled transport: touring, sports, and off-road cruisers.
+These motorcycles are designed for both international competitions and everyday use.
+They can be seen in prestigious championships such as World Superbike and MotoGP.

 1926 – 1935